Luxury travel is one of the fastest growing forms of travel, and that

 Starting with the most obvious, there are many pure travel magazines interested in stories about high-end destinations and tours.
 Look at the ones that you regularly read, or browse through the shelves at your local bookstore.
 Focus on the ones that cater to luxury.

-But you’re missing out on many marketing opportunities if you stop there.
+But you’re missing out on many marketing opportunities if you stop with the travel genre.

 Lifestyle magazines also publish these types of stories.
-Start with the lifestyle magazines in your region – there are typically several to choose from.
+Find the lifestyle magazines in your region – there are typically several to choose from.

-Next, look for magazines in the different travel niches.
-For example, look at train magazines for the exotic train trip, boat magazines for the trip down the Burgundy canal, and spa magazines for spas and resorts.
+Next, look for magazines in different travel niches.
+For example, look at train magazines for pitching an exotic train trip, boat magazines and wine magazines to pitch the wine cruise on the Burgundy canal luxury barge, and spa magazines for spas and resorts.

-This is a highly competitive niche for writers.
+This is a highly competitive niche for writers, for the obvious reason that everyone loves to be pampered and write about it.
 So it’s important to find a unique story angle that will make an editor pay attention to your query.